kcbabo/gloo-mesh/docs/content/setup/production/istiooperator.md

       mode: ALLOW_ANY
     # The trust domain corresponds to the trust root of a system.
 For Gloo Mesh this should be the name of the cluster that cooresponds with the CA certificate CommonName identity
     trustDomain: cluster-1.solo
+    # The namespace to treat as the administrative root namespace for Istio configuration.
+    rootNamespace: istio-config

   # Traffic management feature
   components: